Linear Non-Gaussian Component Analysis via Maximum Likelihood: Parametric LCA

-Although we assume iid observations in the construction of \eqref{eq:genericEstimator2}, the LCA model is capable of recovering many forms of dependent data, as is also the case in ICA.
+\end{linenomath*} This is the OLS solution, which here is equivalent to $\hatbM_\bS = \hatbL^{-1} \hatbW_{\bS}^\top$.
+Although we assume iid observations in the construction of \eqref{eq:genericEstimator2}, the LNGCA model is capable of recovering many forms of dependent data, as is also the case in ICA.
 This will be demonstrated in simulations.

-There is a natural ordering of the LCs when the component densities are not equal.
-Additionally, if we assume finite third moments and the component densities are skewed, we can assume positive skewness and then the LCA model is fully identifiable (as in ICA, \citealt{Eloyan2012}).
-We define a canonical ordering for a sample $\bx_1,\dots,\bx_V$:
+There is a natural ordering of the LCs when the component densities are not equal, which can be viewed as ordering components by the information measured by their non-Gaussian likelihood under the constraint of unit variance.
+Additionally, if the LCs have non-zero finite third moments, we can assume positive skewness and then the LNGCA model is fully identifiable (as in ICA, \citealt{Eloyan2012}).
+We choose the sign on each row $\hatbw_q$ and corresponding $\{\hat{s}_{iq}\}$ such that $\sum_{i=1}^n \hat{s}_{iq}^3 > 0$ for $q=1,\dots,Q$.
+We define the LCA criteria for ordering LCs for a sample $\{\bx_i\}$: \begin{linenomath*}